 Succession planning is delegated to the Nominations Committee and more information can be found on page 52.
 Matters within the remit of the Nominations Committee are also on occasion considered by the Board.
 Non-Executive Directors are currently appointed to the Board for an initial three-year term, extendable by a further two additional three-year terms.
-The terms and conditions of appointment of Non-Executive Directors are available to shareholders for inspection at the Company's registered office during normal business hours and at the AGM.
+The terms and conditions of appointment of Non-Executive Directors and the service contracts of Executive Directors are available to shareholders for inspection at the Company's registered office during normal business hours and at the AGM.